Houmaneskandani/CS-166-Project/README.md

  > • List total number of repairs per year in ascending order: Return the years with the number of repairs made in those years in ascending order of number of repairs per year.

+   - To implement this requirement, we perform a SELECT DISTINCT query on Repairs tables.
+The query groups records by repair date and counts the number of repairs per each year.
+At the end, the records are displayed to the user in Ascending order of number of repairs per year.

  > • Find total number of passengers with a given status: For a given flight and passenger status, return the number of passengers with the given status.